Wolseley Hornet six: 1931

 For the new four-door saloon announced in September 1931 the engine was modified to make it shorter and it was moved forwards on its chassis.
 The dynamo had been moved from in front to the side of the engine and the drive to the camshaft was now by two-stage chain instead of by the dynamo and spiral bevel gears.

 Meanwhile the same basic design, but with the original vertical dynamo, was supplied by Wolseley to MG (which was also at this time owned by William Morris but not as part of the Morris Motors empire).
 The nearest match to the 1932 Hornet Special was the MG F-type, although the chassis details were less similar, as the Hornet had hydraulic brakes while the MG had cable operation.

 1934

 To match the new body the engine grew to 1378 cc by lengthening its stroke from 83mm to 90mm yet it remained a 12 hp engine for tax purposes.

 Hornet Special chassis were made available with the same long stroke and with a larger bore — increased from 57mm to 61.5mm — and a swept area of 1604 cc.
 This enlarged engine was from Wolseley's New Fourteen.

 MG engines

 This engine was also used in the MG F-type and MG L-type Magnas, and MG K-type and MG N-type Magnettes and a side-valve version in Morris cars.

 There are significant differences between the MG F-type engine and that of the Hornet Special.
-Here is a list - Hornet first, then MG:

-Camshaft drive by two-stage chain drive, Dynamo driven by V-belt - Camshaft driven by vertical Dynamo.

-Water pump driven from skew gear (which also drives the distributor) - Cooling by thermosyphon only.

-Two inlet manifolds, three exhaust connections, branched exhaust system - Inlet and exhaust in one manifold, running up, forwards and down.

-Oil feed from steel sump includes pre-filter (under suction) - Oil drawn from cast light-alloy sump.